Hasuzawa/central_repository/README.md

 This project features:
 - Next.js, Tailwind CSS.
 - dynamic routing, static generation.
 Any data that is static can and should be fetched and done at build time.
-- automatically generated Table of Content.
+- automatically generated Table of Content and project feeds.
 - dark mode.
-Less fatigue, heat and energy for the same experience.
+Less eye fatigue, heat and energy for the same experience.
 - localStorage.
 Likely an overkill for what can be done in one click.
+- Figma prototype.
+First time using Figma.
+It has list, scrolling, page transition and interactive button.

+## Wireframe

+Figma

 ## Technical Commentary
 <details close>